Blog

 Cheap printers, and expensive ink!

 This rule is followed now in the market.
 So, the printer manufacturers design a printer that costs low for the printers.
-Hence, by selling printers at a low price they usually attract the customers, and the customers without focusing on the ink of the printer readily purchase it.
+Hence, by selling printers at a low price they usually attract customers, and the customers without focusing on the ink of the printer readily purchase it.

 In the long haul when the ink dries up, they pay attention and when they want to buy ink, they see it’s more expensive than a computer.
 A perplexing stage for the customer to make a decision.